obsproject/obs-studio/docs/sphinx/reference-properties.rst

    :param    filter:       If type is a file path, then describes the file filter
                            that the user can browse.
-Items are separated via double semi-colens.
+Items are separated via double semicolons.
 If multiple file types in a filter, separate with space.
    :param    default_path: The default path to start in, or *NULL*
    :return:                The property